Ready to find out how many watts should your speakers have and boost your room’s sound? Awesome!

 Why Wattage Doesn’t Even Mean More Volume?

-Contrary to popular belief, it would be best if you never expected that more wattage corresponds to more volume when analyzing two speakers.
+Contrary to popular belief, it would be best never to expect that more wattage corresponds to more volume when analyzing two speakers.

 While wattage is an important factor when you’re picking speakers, sensitivity is even more decisive.

-Sensitivity, shown in decibels, is a measurement of a speaker’s ability to turn power into sound efficiently.
+Sensitivity, shown in decibels, measures a speaker’s ability to turn power into sound efficiently.

 It defines the SPL that a speaker can give from a 1-watt signal at a range of 1 meter.